toebeann/BepInEx.SupermarketSimulator/README.md

 6. Exit the game at the main menu.

-    Assuming you have followed these instructions correctly, inside the `Supermarket Simulator` > `BepInEx` folder there will now be a file `LogOutput.log` (or simply `LogOutput` - it's the same thing).
+    Assuming you have followed these instructions correctly, inside the `BepInEx` folder there will now be a file `LogOutput.log` (or simply `LogOutput` - it's the same thing).
 This is your log file, and it will be regenerated every time the game runs with technical and diagnostic information about your installed mods.
 It's very useful for troubleshooting, and it is recommended to share it whenever asking for help with your mods.
 It is equivalent to the console window you might be familiar with, containing all of the same information.

     If this file is missing, it usually means that you have not installed the pack correctly and you should probably try again from scratch.
 Make sure to pay careful attention to the instructions and don't skimread any of the steps.